 Young Cheyenne warrior Hevovetāso thirsts for blood.
 With his band of Dog Men on the prowl, he aims to avenge the innocents slaughtered at Sand Creek and wipe out all Whitemen.
 His plan comes to an abrupt halt when he’s wounded during a raid and forced to assist an enemy Ute deliver a baby.

 Becoming responsible for a newborn amid the chaos and pain gives Tókwar some solace, but he knows it’s temporary.
 The beautiful, feisty mother is restless, and despite his growing attraction for her and fatherly love for her son, he must travel east and return her safely to her man.
 But how will he enter the Whiteman’s war zone without risking his life—or once more losing his heart?

 #CivilWar #IndianWars #HistoricalRomance

 About the project:

-The novel combines three parallel conflicts in 1860s’ North America: the Indian Wars (here, the Colorado War west of the Rocky Mountains where Ute, Shoshone, Arapaho, and Cheyenne tribes fought against the white army and militia on the then-called Colorado Territory), the Civil War (the Confederate south vs. the Unionist north – here, scenes in Denver and references to the battle of Mine Creek, Kansas), and of course, black slavery and the process toward its abolition.
-The story also deals with the traditional wars between the Utes and the Cheyennes.
+The novel combines three parallel conflicts in 1860s’ North America: the Indian Wars (here, west of the Rocky Mountains where Native tribes fought against the white army and militia), the Civil War (the Confederate south vs. the Unionist north), and the abolition of black slavery.

-You can also find old maps and relevant photos and art on the Research page!
+You can find a historical timeline, old maps, and relevant photos and art here.